CyrilPeponnet/Menageray/README.md

 pip install -r requirements.txt
 ```

-Now you can simply run `serve run menageray:entrypoint`
+Now you can simply run `serve run menageray:entrypoint` (or deploy it see Ray documentation)

 This will expose the following API on http://localhost:8000